Summary

 Gutter

-Note: Panels placed on the roof face will automatically face toward these lines.
+Panels placed on the roof face will automatically orient toward the gutter line.

 Ridge

-Note: Panels placed on the roof face will automatically face away from these lines.
+Panels will automatically face away from ridge lines.

 Valley